oraxen/documentation/faq.md

 ## How to hide item tooltips?

 [https://github.com/lolgeny/item-tooltip-remover](https://github.com/lolgeny/item-tooltip-remover)

-## All my furniture broke?
-This is probably because Oraxen did not load when the server was started.\
-Thus any furniture with barriers would break when loaded.\
-To fix this, you can get [FurnitureBreakProtection](https://www.spigotmc.org/resources/oraxenfurniturebreakprotection.106015/).\
-This is an addon we made to prevent this in case Oraxen should somehow fail to load.\
-It also has a command, `/oraxen_fix_furniture <radius>` to fix furniture that was broken by this issue.

 ## I would like to suggest a new feature or report an issue